fwyc0573/codex-hud/README.md

 ![Codex HUD — Single Session](./doc/fig/screenshot.png)

 ## News

+- **[2026-09-01]** Suppported Codex CLI version >=  0.410.0; Optimized the I/O competition of Codex SQLite and fixed the blocking issue during the start up phase.
+The `codex` and `cx` commands have been isolated, and users can now start native codex CLI through `codex`.
 - **[2026-08-15]** Added automatic detection of OpenAI upstream "capacity exceeded" blocks, with automatic "continue" handling.
 See `cx-continue/README.md` for usage.
 - **[2026-07-20]** Released the first stable version, v1.0, with full support for macOS and Linux.

 ## Why Codex HUD?

 **Q: Codex CLI already works.
 Why do I need a HUD?**

 Because you're flying blind without one.
 Codex HUD gives you a persistent dashboard at the bottom of your terminal:

 - **tmux** — natively run Codex CLI in an optimized tmux with zero setup (scroll up and down to review the conversation history)
 - **Auto-continue** — automatically detect OpenAI "capacity exceeded" blocks and resume the task by sending "continue"
 - **Branch, model, permission, mode** — at a glance, no guessing
 - **MCP server status & tool calls, skills & agent actions** — watch what Codex is actually doing
 - **Context window fill bar** — graphically see when you're about to hit the wall

 **Q: I run multiple Codex sessions.
 Can I monitor them all?**